reidbarber/gen-ui/README.md

 ## Functions

-You must create the following functions in your assistant:
+Add the following functions to your assistant:

 ### addFile